 “Before we hit the trails, we have to check our bike and put on our protective gear,” Angie explains.
 This means that nobody, whether beginner or pro, should tackle the trails without helmet, protectors, gloves and backpack or back protector.
 Additionally, all trail bikers should bring along some basic cycling capabilities and athletic conditioning, since even the beginner’s trails can be quite challenging for cycling novices.
 The mountain bikes should also be equipped with full suspension and be state-of-the-art in general.
 Okay, enough lecturing, let’s have some fun.

-This year, the first two trails are only going to be accessible via the Schönleiten Cable Car, since the Kohlmais Gondola is currently undergoing reworks.
-We step into the lift and it doesn’t us take very long until we’re all the way up and hit the Wurzeltrail to get to Kohlmais mountain.
+The first two trails are going to be accessible via the Kohlmais Cable Car.
+We step into the lift and it doesn’t us take very long until we’re all the way up.
 We can already spot some of the bikers cruising down the trails.
 These two trails are very popular in the scene, as they allow mountain bikers to easily cruise to Saalbach and also score with a gorgeous view of the Glemmtal valley.
 The Milka Line begins right at the middle station and winds down the valley toward Saalbach in a serpentine shape.
 Further up, we find the Panorama-Trail, which leads from the mountain station to right in front of the Panorama Alm mountain pasture.
 We start at the beginning and take the first curves at medium speed and without too much risk.
 The trail makes its way through the gorgeous mountain pasture landscape as if drawn by hand.
 We then take a quick break at the Panorama Alm mountain pasture and recharge our batteries with fresh elderberry juice and a local “Jause” snack.
 Then we make our way for the Milka Line.
 This trail begins at the middle station of the Kohlmais Gondola (currently undergoing reworks) and first continues toward the Spielberghaus rather shallowly, until it branches off into slightly steeper slopes.
 But don’t worry, the Milka Line was laid out in such a way that even beginners could conquer it without any problems.
 Angie, who’s been out and about on these trails for years, knows the Milka Line like the back of her hand.
 She takes every curve at full speed and we arrive at Saalbach’s town centre much quicker than we thought we would.

 Onto the third trail